mhtnlab/mhtnlab.com/content/posts/security/bytes/04-10-2025__confidentiality-integrity-and-authenticity.md

 > The CIA?
 Triads?
 What are you even talking about?

-To borrow a line from my mentor:"Na, not that CIA."
+To borrow a line from my mentor: "Na, not that CIA."

 The CIA triad make up the pillars of InfoSec.
 Most, if not all, security processes are designed around them.
 If you're a student looking to get into InfoSec, I'd start here.
 Preserving the CIA triad the foundational basis for InfoSec.